fg-inet/DASH-streaming-setup/README.md

 ## Using the setup for video streaming measurements
 __Step 1__ Open a terminal and navigate into the subfolder *vagrant_files*.
-Run the following command to provision all VMs (this might take a few minutes).
+Run the following command to provision all VMs (this will take a few minutes).
 ```
 vagrant up
 ```